What payments and benefits are non-taxable?

 There is no limit to the number of trivial benefits that an employee can receive in a year, except where the individual is a director in a close company.
 In this case, the total value of trivial benefits cannot exceed an annual cap of £300.

-Employer contributions to an employee's pension scheme.
-Therefore if an employer pays into either the employee's occupational pension scheme or into the employee's personal pension scheme, no taxable benefit will arise.
-More information can be found in our pensions and employees section.
+Employer contributions to an employee's pension scheme are not taxable on the employee provided they are within certain limits.
+You can read about the annual allowance and lifetime allowance on GOV.UK.
+Therefore if an employer pays into either the employee's occupational pension scheme or into the employee's personal pension scheme, no taxable benefit will normally arise.
+More information can be found on the page pensions and employees.

 The cost of necessary medical treatment abroad paid for by your employer, or paid by you and reimbursed to you by your employer, where you fall ill or suffer injury while away from the United Kingdom in the performance of your duties.
 The cost of providing insurance for you against the cost of such treatment is also non-taxable.